icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 ### Urban Observation

 - [Numina](https://numina.co/) - Utilizes edge computing devices that measures all kinds of curb-level activity.
 Anonymously and in aggregate, Numina delivers the volume counts, paths, and traffic behaviors of travelers and objects in streets.
-- [Transoft](https://safety.transoftsolutions.com/) - Transfoft ITS Safety solutions utilize computer vision to identify 'near-miss' behavior on streets.
+- [Transoft](https://safety.transoftsolutions.com/) - Transoft ITS Safety solutions utilize computer vision to identify 'near-miss' behavior on streets.
 This technology was featured Planning Magazine in the [Art of Learning by Example](https://www.planning.org/planning/2020/oct/art-of-learning-by-example/).
 - [Automotus](https://www.automotus.co/) - Computer vision based platform that helps cities, airports, fleets, and businesses monitor the curb in real time.
 Enables curbside management policies that increase revenue while making streets less congested, more sustainable, and more equitable.
-- [curbFlow](https://www.curbflow.com/) - Computer vision based services to quantify events occuring in the built environment affordably and quickly.
+- [curbFlow](https://www.curbflow.com/) - Computer vision based services to quantify events occurring in the built environment affordably and quickly.
-- [Vade](https://www.vadepark.com/) - Using custom IoT cameras and computer vision to bring real time parking availability easily queriable via web-based API's.
+- [Vade](https://www.vadepark.com/) - Using custom IoT cameras and computer vision to bring real time parking availability easily queryable via web-based API's.
 - [StreetSimplified](https://www.streetsimplified.com/) - Deploys temporary cameras utilizing computer vision to examine various transportation behaviors such as speeding, crossing rule compliance, and red-light running.

 ### Travel Behavior